char/python-hljs/README.md

 # python-hljs

+> This is a horrible idea, but it's hobbyist programming; who's gonna stop me?

 An ugly hack to use highlight.js from Python using a node.js worker process.

 **Note:** Requires `node` to be in the `PATH` at runtime.